Strangemother/py-rocket-example/docs/Project Quick Writeup.md

 ---

 More accurately we're struggling with modelling a 'power system', to share _some sort_ of energy across a graph of nodes.
-It would be great for the system to act like an electronic breadboard - however an _in game_ simulated alternative is also a great opion.
+It would be great for the system to act like an electronic breadboard - however an _in game_ simulated alternative is also a great option.

 ## The Micro Example